State-mandated PFML

 Benefit duration:

-• The combined maximum benefit for both TDI and TCI is 30 weeks in a benefit year.
+The combined maximum benefit for both TDI and TCI is thirty (30) weeks in a benefit year.

-Benefit amount: The average weekly benefit rate is 4.62% of wages paid during the highest quarter of worker’s base period.
-Effective July 1, 2024, the minimum weekly benefit is $130 and the maximum is $1,070 per week.
+Benefit amount: The average weekly benefit rate is 4.62% of wages paid during the highest quarter of the individual's base period.
+The minimum weekly benefit is $148, and the maximum is $1,103 per week.
 The benefit increases if the employee has dependents.
-The maximum dependents allowance is the greater of $10 per dependent or 7% of the weekly benefit rate (up to five dependents) and effective July 1, 2024, the maximum weekly benefit with up to five dependents is $1,444.
+The maximum dependents allowance is the greater of $20 per dependent or 7% of the weekly benefit rate (up to five dependents).

 Private plan option: There is no Private Plan option in Rhode Island.
 The Rhode Island Department of Labor and Training administers TDI and TCI.
 Eligible employees will apply for benefits, receive their eligibility determinations, and benefit awards from the state of Rhode Island.

-Job protection: None.
-However, another leave that provides job protection, such as FMLA or RI Parental & Family Medical Leave Act, may run concurrently with RI TDI/TCI.
+Job protection: None for TDI.
+However, another leave that provides job protection, such as Federal FMLA, may run concurrently with RI TDI.

 Resources: State of Rhode Island Temporary Disability and Caregiver Insurance